rgniteshraj/bmw-sales-data-analysis/README.md

 ---

 ## 🧩 Project Overview

-This project analyzes BMW’s global sales performance from **2018 to 2025**, focusing on vehicle sales, revenue generation, regional performance, product distribution, and electric vehicle (EV) adoption.
+This project analyzes BMW’s global sales performance from 2018 to 2025, focusing on vehicle sales, revenue generation, regional performance, product distribution, and electric vehicle (EV) adoption.

-The dataset was sourced from **Kaggle** and processed using **Excel and Power Query**.
-A structured **star schema data model** was implemented in Power BI, enabling efficient analysis and interactive dashboard development.
+The dataset was sourced from Kaggle and processed using Excel and Power Query.
+A structured **star schema data model** was implemented in Power BI to enable efficient analysis and interactive dashboard development.

-Additionally, the analysis integrates **economic indicators (GDP growth and fuel price index)** to evaluate external factors influencing automotive sales performance.
+The analysis also incorporates economic indicators such as GDP growth and fuel price index to provide additional context for sales performance.

 ---

 ## 🎯 Project Objectives

-- Analyze **monthly and yearly sales trends** to identify seasonal patterns
+- Analyze monthly and yearly sales trends
-- Evaluate **regional revenue contribution** across key markets
+- Evaluate regional revenue contribution across key markets
-- Assess **model-wise performance** and product distribution
+- Assess model-wise performance and product distribution
-- Analyze **EV segment performance and contribution to total sales**
+- Analyze EV segment performance and contribution to total sales
-- Examine the **impact of economic indicators (GDP growth, fuel price index)**
+- Examine the relationship between economic indicators and revenue trends
-- Enable **data-driven strategic decision-making**
+- Support data-driven decision-making

 ---

 ## 📁 Data Source
 - **Dataset:** BMW Global Sales Dataset (Kaggle)
 - **Time Period:** 2018–2025
 - **Processing Tools:** Excel, Power Query